suzannerohrback/somaticCNVpipeline/README.md

   3, Creating true positive CNV calls
 The data files I used are NOT included here, as there are hundreds of them A selection of the BioSamples in PRJNA415480

+  Oct 25, 2017: All code and files have been uploaded.
+    Issues identified in these sections can be reported, but they will be a low priority for me to fix as these were single purpose/use scripts